pulumi/docs/content/blog/esc-secret-rotation-with-iac/index.md

 Static secrets, like database passwords or API keys, should be rotated regularly to maintain security, but services depending on these secrets need time to transition to new credentials to avoid downtime.
 This makes rotating credentials error-prone, and often forgotten.

-In this post, we'll explore a solution for automating static secret rotation using Pulumi ESC.
+In this post, we'll explore an approach for automating static secret rotation using [Pulumi ESC](https://www.pulumi.com/docs/esc/).

 <!--more-->

 ## A pattern for extending ESC

 ESC is optimized for dynamic credentials, and does not currently have built-in support for automatic static secret rotation.
 However, we can take advantage of ESC’s integration with Pulumi Deployments to create an ergonomic way of managing rotation schedules ourselves.

 We’ll start by defining a custom declarative configuration format for managing a rotation schedule: